Indian pharma's struggle to tighten standards paves way for M&A deals

 But while the number of U.S. export bans issued to Indian companies fell to eight in 2014 from 21 in 2013, according to FDA data, the agency continues to find manufacturing violations at the plants of some of the biggest drugmakers in the country, an indication of the pervasiveness of the problem.

-Sun Pharmaceutical Industries, Wockhardt, Dr Reddy’s Laboratories and Cadila Healthcare have all faced FDA rebukes over the past year.
+Sun Pharmaceutical Industries (SUN.NS), Wockhardt (WCKH.NS), Dr Reddy’s Laboratories (REDY.NS) and Cadila Healthcare (CADI.NS) have all faced FDA rebukes over the past year.

-Smaller firms Ipca and Aarti Drugs faced FDA bans on their plants this year.
+Smaller firms Ipca (IPCA.NS) and Aarti Drugs (ADRG.NS) faced FDA bans on their plants this year.

 “They can choose to be in lesser-regulated markets, such as Latin America, where there is a lot of demand.
 But they will have to live with much thinner margins,” said the finance director of a small Indian drugmaker, who did not want to be named.
 “It’s survival of the fittest.”